Benjamin Piatt Runkle

-Benjamin Piatt Runkle (September 3, 1836 – June 28, 1916) was one of the seven founders of Sigma Chi fraternity and an officer in the Union Army during the American Civil War.
+Benjamin Piatt Runkle (September 3, 1836 – June 28, 1916) was an American military officer, Episcopal priest, and Freemason, who is noted as being one of the seven founders of Sigma Chi fraternity.
+Prior to joining the clergy, he served in the Union Army during the American Civil War.
 He served as Chief Superintendent of Freedmen's Affairs in Kentucky, and was plaintiff in the Supreme Court case Runkle v.
 United States.
-Runkle was also an Episcopal rector and twice served as trustee of Miami University.
+Runkle also twice served as trustee of Miami University.

 Early life

 Runkle was born in West Liberty, Ohio, to Ralph Edwin Runkle and Hannah Isabella Piatt.
 He attended Geneva College and, later, Miami University, from which he graduated in July 1857.
-It was while attending Miami University that Runkle became one of the founders of the Sigma Chi fraternity.
-In Sigma Chi he is remembered most for his pugnaciousness; he threw his Delta Kappa Epsilon (DKE) badge on the table in disgust in the pivotal meeting between the founders of Sigma Chi and Whitelaw Reid.
-He stood up to Reid and said, "I didn't join this fraternity to be any one's tool.
-And that, sir, is my answer!"
-(Years after this heated meeting with Reid, Runkle said that had the situation been explained to him further and had Reid approached the situation in a more respectful way, there probably would have been a more reasonable resolution and, in effect, no Sigma Chi fraternity.)
-It is also said that he once was temporarily suspended from school for fighting in chapel with a Beta Theta Pi brother who publicly sneered at his badge.
+While attending Miami University, Runkle became a Freemason as well as one of the seven founders of the Sigma Chi fraternity.

-Runkle married Venitia Reynolds on June 4, 1857, and their daughter, Maud Elizabeth Runkle, was born January 15, 1859, in Findlay, Ohio.
-After college, he studied law under General Samson Mason in Springfield and was admitted to the bar in July, 1859.
+Runkle married Venitia Reynolds on June 4, 1857, and their daughter, Maud Elizabeth Runkle, was born on January 15, 1859, in Findlay, Ohio.
+After college, he studied law under General Samson Mason in Springfield and was admitted to the bar in July 1859.
 He was the 1860 Democratic candidate for the Ohio State Senate.
 Runkle volunteered for an Ohio militia company and, when the Civil War began, it became a part of the 13th Ohio Infantry.